 Submit your application, which includes details of your company name and business activity (or activities).
-If you choose SPC Free Zone, once this is approved, you can receive your licence in less than two hours.
+If you choose SPC Free Zone, once this is approved, you can receive your license in less than two hours.

 Step 2: Authorise access to e-channel services

 To help speed up the business setup process, you’ll need to sign up to an e-channel service.
 When this is set up, you will be able to apply for your entry permit.
 This is usually valid for up to 60 days.

 Once you’ve received your entry permit, you can activate your status change.
 You’ll also need to undergo medical tests to acquire an Emirates ID card, which will enable you to open a bank account and get paid.

 There’s no need to do it all alone though.
 Our friendly advisors can help you to navigate the process, from start to finish.